PulseAd Series A Plan · operating plan 2025–2030

 Sales-capacity model

-The engine behind the KR & US lines
+The engine behind the Korea, APJ & US lines

 Sales headcount isn't a guess — it's sized to the new ARR the plan needs.
 Quota-carrying reps (a subset of total sales headcount; SDRs, marketing and RevOps sit on top) close logos at a geo-specific quota, ramp over 2–3 quarters, and carry a geo-specific CAC.